emerya2002/442-proj2/README.md

 1. javac -d .
 Component.java
 2. javac -d .
 Decorator.java
 3. javac -d .
 FinalPeriod.java
 4. javac -d .
+Word.java
+5. javac -d .
 TestWords.java

 - To help you the Decorator code for listing the General education categories a studnet has acheived is in the decotator folder in the class11set.zip file.
 - For the assignment download the files assignment02.zip and assignment02data.zip.